Jinntec/Fore/README.md

 More examples are found in the demos (see running)

 ## Documentation

+### Element Reference

+The [Element Reference](https://jinntec.github.io/Fore/doc/reference.html) lists all exsting Fore elements (Web Components) in categories and documents their attributes.
+For each element one or more demos are linked to see the element in action.

+### Demos
-Currently the demos are the documentation (see 'demo' folder).
-All files listed on the demo.html page are expected to work and serve the purpose of documentation.
-The intend is to have at least one demo for each feature and show how to use it with an example.
+The demos are considered a major resource when it comes to learn how to use the featues (see 'demo' folder).
+All files listed on the demo.html page are expected to work and hopefully show the way to features and solutions.

 Some of them also offer some explanations and should give you an idea of building your own.

 ## Development and Contributions